All Collections

 previewGuide (guideId, options)

 This method triggers a Guide.
-If there is another Guide being previewed, it will interrupt it, then start the requested one.
+If another Guide is being previewed, it will interrupt it and start the requested one.

 To locate the Guide's ID, access your panel and go to the Guide's settings page.
 Its ID will be under the "Guide Information" section.